Processing structured, unstructured, and semi-structured files

 You can view the status of the Data Discovery process on the Manage Workers page.

-(Optional) To perform data identification on delimited files, click the Data Identification card.
+9. (Optional) To perform data identification on structured and semi-structured files, click the Data Identification card.

 Important: You must perform Data Discovery before proceeding with the Data Identification process.
-If the Data Discovery process was not completed previously, Data Catalog highlights it as Required.
-You can start Data Discovery process from the Data Identification card by clicking Start.
+If the Data Discovery process was not completed previously, Data Catalog highlights the Configure Process as Required.
+Expand the Configure Process and complete the process.

 You can view the status of the Data Identification process on the Manage Workers page.